mnielsen/notes-on-writing/notes_on_writing.md

   relationship with the reader, and with your own piece of work.
 On both counts you want things to start off on the right foot.

+  Many of these comments apply also to the title, subtitle, and to the opening paragraph.
+Note that a great opening paragraph can, to a considerable extent, compensate for a less-than-great opening sentence.
+Of course, it's better to have both.

 ### Opening sentence: "How Buildings Learn" (Brand)

 > Year after year, the cultural elite of San Francisco is treated to